 Power came from a motor mounted on slide rails fastened to the back of the headstock plinth, with drive to the spindle normally by 4 V-belts - though with the option of a flat type for drive from overhead line shafting (incredibly, this option still being listed during the 1950s).
 The drive passed through a powerful, combined multi-plate clutch and brake unit built into the hub of the headstock input pulley with control by a lever on top of the headstock and also, on lathes of 12 ft.
 6 ins. bed length and over, by a second lever pivoting from the right-hand face of the apron and working through the normal "third-rod" control.

-All headstock shafts and gears were made from a heat treated, high carbon or nickel chrome steel with the sliding gears mounted on ground-finished, spline shafts and their leading-edge teeth rounded for easier engagement.
-Oil level in the headstock could be checked by a sight glass, lubrication to gear clusters in the lower section of the headstock being a simple splash oil bath while the upper gears were cascade lubricated by a pressure oil pump.
+All headstock shafts and gears were made from a heat treated, high carbon or nickel-chrome steel with the sliding gears mounted on ground-finished, spline shafts and their leading-edge teeth rounded for easier engagement.
+Oil level in the headstock could be checked by a sight glass, lubrication to gear clusters in the lower section of the headstock being a simple splash oil bath, while the upper gears were cascade lubricated by a pressure pump.

 As an option, the headstock could be equipped with a coarse pitch screwcutting mechanism that allowed the cutting of pitches up to 3 inches or, with care and skill, coarser if necessary.

-Screwcutting and power feeds were generated by a Norton-type quick-change gearbox that provided, without dismounting or changing any gears, a range of 40 different pitches and 40 changes of feed without the use of loose gears.
-Shafts and gears were all made from heat-treated, high carbon steel and the bearings made from a self-lubricating bronze; oil gun lubricator nipples were fitted at vital points.
-To allows easy access, the complete front cover of the box was easily detachable - though this was probably down to ease of construction rather than the makers making life easy for a fitter working on 20-year old, hard-worked machine….
+Screwcutting and power feeds were generated by a Norton-type, quick-change gearbox that provided, without dismounting or changing any gears, a range of 40 different pitches and 40 changes of feed without the use of loose gears.
+Shafts and gears were all made from a heat-treated, high carbon steel and the bearings made from a self-lubricating bronze; oil-gun lubricator nipples were fitted at vital points.
+To allow easy access, the complete front cover of the box was easily detachable - though this was probably down to ease of construction rather than the makers making life easy for a fitter working to strip down and repair a 20-year old, hard-worked machine….

-Of the double-walled type with all shafts supported at both ends, the apron had separate sets of worm-and-wheel gearings to drive the sliding and surfacing feeds, the gears sitting in (open) troughs that held a supply of oil.
-Fitted a standard was a a hardened and ground 4-way toolpost with a positive, plunger-type locating mechanism.
-To save money, the customer was offered the option of a simple American type "rocking boat" tool holder.
+Of the double-walled type, with all shafts supported at both ends, the apron had separate sets of worm-and-wheel gearings to drive the sliding and surfacing feeds, the gears sitting in (open) troughs that held a supply of oil.
+Fitted a standard was a hardened and ground 4-way toolpost with a positive, plunger-type locating mechanism.
+To save money, the customer was offered the option of a simple American type "lantern" tool holder.

 Unusually for a large lathe, the tailstock had its No. 4 Morse taper barrel extending through the handwheel and locked by a proper slip compression clamp.
 The top section of the casting could be offset on the lower for the turning of slight tapers.